angadhn/MySite/_notes/Space Data Center Analysis.md

 	- Radiation shielding: $1.2M
 	- **Total: $8.2M**

  Now this means their projected energy cost is $0.002/kWh in space versus $0.045-0.17/kWh terrestrially—this is between 22 to 85 times cheaper.
-Remarkable!
-Is this realistic?
+This raises questions about feasibility.
 ## Calculating Launch Costs from First Principles
 To determine the cost of launch requires knowledge of number of launches.
 There are number of ways we can go about doing this: the traditional approach would involve determining the mass of the SDC—this assumes to be how Starcloud make their single launch claim but there is no clarity on how their system could be 100 tonnes which requires some initial SDC design.